bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

               stats [days=<number>]

 use
-   :index:`[TAG=Console->Command->use] <triple: Console; Command; use>` This command allows you to specify which Catalog database to use.
+   :index:`[TAG=Console->Command->use] <single: Console; Command; use>` This command allows you to specify which Catalog database to use.
 Normally, you will be using only one database so this will be done automatically.
 In the case that you are using more than one database, you can use this command to switch from one to another.

    .. code-block:: bconsole
       :caption: use